Vintiöt: Original opening credits

 The show's original opening credits showed the cast as crew members on a Soviet submarine, performing various tasks and generally running around the mostly dark boat in a frenzy.
-Incidentally, the same boat was later used in the Harrison Ford film K-19 Widowmaker.
+Incidentally, the same boat was later used in the Harrison Ford film K-19: The Widowmaker.

 The Estonian Exercise Program

 A sports instructor (Hietalahti) greets the audience cheerfully in fake Estonian and proceeds to present the "warmup" exercise, often very ridiculous.
 He is backed up by a group of at least four others.
 The main punchline of the sketch is that the instructor (called Kaido Kuukap) counts from one to four in a funny "Estonian" way (Yks, kaks, koli, neli).

 Often he would also deliver short monologues of nonsense while the other members of his team did something incredibly silly in the background.
-During early sketches they used Ennio Morricone's song "My name is Nobody" as a background music.
+During early sketches they used Ennio Morricone's song "My Name Is Nobody" as a background music.
 Later they used a song specially composed for the show, but the original song was sometimes played briefly.

 Rampe and Sirkka

-A married couple (Played by Edelmann and Hietalahti) argue a lot, often the target being an orange Opel Kadett car from the seventies.
+A married couple (played by Edelmann and Hietalahti) argue a lot, often the target being an orange Opel Kadett car from the seventies.
 Several sketches end with either one of them driving the car, and then they show a shot of the same car crashing into a gravel pit.
 (The same film clip is always used.)
-The character's names are also very stereotypical middle-class Finnish names.
+The characters' names are also very stereotypical middle-class Finnish names.

-Nakkikaverit ("The Sausage Pals")
+Nakkikaverit (The Sausage Pals)

 This sketch revolved around a tiny hot-dog stand selling Finnish meat pies and hamburgers.
 The small stand had a staff of three chefs, the manager and a female attendant Mirjami (played by Hietalahti in drag).
 Only the customers' hands were ever shown, and their speech was never heard.
 Often the character Mirjami had a one-way dialogue with the customer while the others just argued in the background.
 Most sketches ended with Mirjami declaring "Now you're gonna get punched!"